 However, so far in over eight years living in Medellín I haven’t found a really good Chinese restaurant, even though there are many Chinese restaurants in the Medellín area.

-The Bottom Line: District 1 – Authentic Vietnamese Food in Medellín is Closed
+The Bottom Line: District 1 – Authentic Vietnamese Food Has Reopened in Laureles

-District 1 had some good Vietnamese food and it was discovered by many foreigners who like Asian food due to being located in El Poblado.
-However, this restaurant closed in late 2020, likely a result of the coronavirus pandemic.
+District 1 has some good Vietnamese food and it was discovered by many foreigners who like Asian food due to originally being located in El Poblado.
+However, this restaurant in El Poblado closed in late 2020, likely a result of the coronavirus pandemic.

 Readers, what is your favorite Asian restaurant in Medellín?